Globiuz I: First Light - the novel

 - Opules - the nomad swine-dogs of Shakalot.
 These hyena-like species are the last breed of the 'old world' and contain very primitive selection rules.
 Nevertheless, they have managed to conquer much of their adversary's territories during the grand plagues and reformations.
 Treacherous and blood-thirsty, they have established a charade of baffoon ideology that surprising worked for generations.

 The Globiuz fantasy series derive the best of popular fantasy niche with the elements of folk tales.
 It's lacking any grotesque or satirical inclinations, e.g. as Gulliver's Travels had.
 It has the similar to our world rules of law and physics, logic and development, except the magic, which is also explained.
 The magical world of Globiuz is elemental and elucidated in formulas, crystals, etc.

-The development of many Globiuz series unfold in 2-4 parallels, in order to grasp the scope of the world arena, created in the fantasy map.
+The development of many Globiuz series unfolds in 2-4 parallels, in order to capture the scope of the world arena, created in the fantasy map.
 The story develops in 4 parallel lines:

 - Bakarak - the old man from the attic who keeps history archives

 - Arim - the draftee of Tornak who is brutalized by the Opules

 - Garlin and Binglow - they are trying to defend the Torry Mountains